kyma-project/test-infra/prow/images/README.md

   ├── buildpack-node        # The image for building Node.js components
-  ├── buildpack-java        # The image for building Java components ├── cleaner               # The image with a script for cleaning SSH keys on service accounts in Google Cloud Storage ├── golangci-lint         # The image contains golangci-lint binary with wrapper script for scanning all fodlers containing go.mod files
+  ├── buildpack-java        # The image for building Java components ├── cleaner               # The image with a script for cleaning SSH keys on service accounts in Google Cloud Storage ├── golangci-lint         # The image contains a golangci-lint binary with wrapper script for scanning all folders containing go.mod files
   └── whitesource-scanner   # The image for performing whitesource scans
 ```